 See bears up close

 Seeing these wild animals in their natural habitat is an unforgettable experience.
 Where can you do it?
 The Cantabrian mountain range is the ideal destination.
-Specifically, Asturias is the kingdom of the Cantabrian brown bear, one of the three species of brown bear in Europe.
+In particular, Asturias is the kingdom of the Cantabrian brown bear, a threatened subspecies of this large carnivore.
 In areas such as Fuentes del Narcea, Degaña e Ibias Nature Reserve and the Somiedo Nature Reserve different local companies organise viewing sessions.
-A guide-monitor will provide you with binoculars.Also in Asturias, you can do the Senda del Oso Greenway as a family, and travel along an old mining railway track to meet the bears Paca and Molinera.
+A guide-monitor will provide you with binoculars.Also in Asturias, you can enjoy a family visit to the Senda del Oso Greenway and travel along an old mining railway track to see bears kept in semi-wild conditions.
 More areas to see bears?
-The Saja-Besaya Nature Reserve (Cantabria), the Pyrenees and Hosquillo Park (Cuenca).
+Saja-Besaya Nature Reserve (Cantabria), the Pyrenees and Hosquillo Park (Cuenca).

 Near bison

-How would you like to visit a bison strict nature reserve and discover hundreds of fun facts about these large mammals?
+Would you like to visit a strict nature reserve of European bison and discover hundreds of fun facts about these large mammals?
 Bison Bonasus is a non-profit association located in San Cebrián de Mudá (Palencia).
 It has around 20 hectares where visitors can see these animals in semi-freedom, a hostel, an astronomical observatory and instructors who will make your visit a day to remember.
 The project's key goal is to recover this historical animal of which in 1927 there was no specimen left walking free around the world.

 Spend the night in a tree